baeriswyln/eth-cs/docs/data/rtai/index.md

 training process.

-The following expression states that we are looking for weights $\theta$ for the network $\rho$ such that the maximum violation of the property \phi is minimized for any input $z$ when compared against a true image $s$ from the dataset
+The following expression states that we are looking for weights $\theta$ for the network $\rho$ such that the maximum violation of the property $\phi$ is minimized for any input $z$ when compared against a true image $s$ from the dataset
 $D$. $z$ is inside the $l_\infty$-ball of $s$.

 $$